Comadia subterminata

 Comadia subterminata is a moth in the family Cossidae first described by William Barnes and Foster Hendrickson Benjamin in 1923.
 It is found in North America, where it has been recorded from Arizona, Utah, Colorado and New Mexico.

-The wingspan is 13–18 mm for males and 19–21 mm for females.
-The forewings are fuscous gray, the costa with dark brown checks.
-The hindwings are light fuscous.
+The forewing is 13–18 mm for males and 19–21 mm for females.
 Adults have been recorded on wing from May to July.